rehsd/VGA-6502/README.md

 # VGA-6502
 6502+VGA+PS2 project (assembly, PCBs) to output to Ben Eater's "World's worst video card."

+** Files are posted as-is.
+No warranties or guarantees of any sort.
+All code and PCB designs should be validated prior to use. ***

 I've been using these projects to learn 6502 assembly (and assembly in general).
 While the code is likely far from optimal, possibly, it will be helpful to some people.